SharePoint/sp-dev-docs/docs/embedded/concepts/admin-exp/developer-admin/dev-admin.md

 For `DiscoverabilityDisabled` `$value` can be set to `$true`; `$false`

-The default value `$true` - ensures all content will be hidden
+The default value `$true` - ensures all content is hidden.

 ```powershell
 Set-SPOContainertypeConfiguration -ContainerTypeId < ContainerTypeId > -SharingRestricted $value